Q: Do you ship?

 (very little similarity to Scottish fold type, besides droopy ears)

 Quality, genetics and basic care: It is not a big deal to find a cheaper kitten - there are kitten mills and backyard breeders all over the US.
 Much bigger deal is to find a healthy, close to the standards Scottish fold - that round, fluffy ball of joy with baby expression on it's face.
-Responsible breeders spend lots of money for vet care, premium food, supplies and - most of all - healthy, top quality breeding cats with no known genetic and viral health issues.
+Responsible breeders spend lots of money for vet care, premium food, supplies, cats shows and - most of all - healthy, top quality breeding cats with no known genetic and viral health issues.

 Breeding rights expenses: when you pay $2000 for a pet kitten, breeders pay $4000 and up for the same kitten - that's how much breeding rights cost.